 where, in our simulations, we choose the momenta $p_L=p_R=0$ and set $x_R - x_L \gg \sigma$ so that $f_j(x_L) f_k(x_R)$ is small for small $k-j$.
-The kink-antikink pair states $|\kappa \overline{\kappa}{}_{jk}\rangle$ are constructed by combining the tensors $\Tvac$, $\Tkink$, $\Tfvac$ and $\Takink$ (already optimized to represent the vacua, kinks, and antikinks) without further modification, as illustrated in Fig.~\ref{fig:states}, using the aforementioned reflection-symmetry condition to fix $\Tkink$ and $\Takink$ completely (see App.~\ref{app:ex_basis}).
+The kink-antikink pair states $|\kappa \overline{\kappa}{}_{jk}\rangle$ are constructed by combining the tensors $\Tvac$, $\Tkink$, $\Tfvac$ and $\Takink$ (already optimized to represent the vacua, kinks, and antikinks) without further modification, as illustrated in Fig.~\ref{fig:states} (see App.~\ref{app:ex_basis} for further details).
 With this scheme, $|\kappa \overline{\kappa}{}_{jk}\rangle$ accurately describes a kink-antikink pair at asymptotically large separations $k-j$.
 However, at small separations, corrections would generally be needed due to interaction effects\footnote{A priori, the MPS tensors may also need modifying at short distances even in the absence of interactions.}.
 We again rely on $x_R - x_L \gg \sigma$ here, which ensures that terms with small separation are strongly suppressed, so that the error incurred by ignoring interactions is small.

 \emph{Mesons and meson pairs.---} In addition to the topological excitations $|\kappa_j\rangle$ and $|\overline{\kappa}{}_j\rangle$, we can construct MPS representations $|\mu_j\rangle$ of topologically trivial ``meson'' states.
 The meson states are built from the vacuum tensor $\Tvac$ and the meson tensor $\Tmes$ as illustrated in Fig.~\ref{fig:states}, where we optimize $\Tmes$ to represent the topologically trivial particle of lowest energy using the same Bloch state approach that we use to find the kink and antikink tensors (except that no special accommodation is needed for $h\neq 0$ as mesons remain unconfined).
 As in the kink-antikink case, we can construct meson-pair states $|\mu\mu_{jk}\rangle$ by combining two instances of $\Tmes$, separated by vacuum tensors $\Tvac$ (see Fig.~\ref{fig:states}).
 As discussed below, we can use these meson-pair states to detect the presence of outgoing mesons (even before they are visible as particle tracks distinct from an outgoing false-vacuum bubble).